Simultaneous Inference for Time Series Functional Linear Regression: Methodology

 There are two major difficulties in the investigation of $\bm{Q}_n^z(t,\lambda)$ uniformly in $t$.
-Firstly, $\{\bm{z}_{ci}\}_{i\in\mathbb{Z}}$ is typically a moderately high-dimensional time series whose dimensionality $c$ diverges slowly with $n$ and $\bm{Q}_n^z(t,\lambda)$ is not a tight sequence of stochastic processes on $[0,1]$.
+Firstly, $\{\bm{z}_{ci}\}_{i\in\mathbb{Z}}$ is typically a moderately high-dimensional time series whose dimensionality $c_n$ diverges slowly with $n$, and $\bm{Q}_n^z(t,\lambda)$ is not a tight sequence of stochastic processes on $[0,1]$.
 Consequently, deriving the explicit limiting distribution of the maximum deviation of $\bm{Q}_n^z(t,\lambda)$ is a difficult task.
-Second, the convergence rate of $\sup_{t\in[0,1]}|\bm{Q}_n^z(t,\lambda)|_{\bm{g}_n(t)}$ depends on many nuisance parameters such as the smoothness of $\bm{X}_i(t)$ and $\bm{\beta}(t)$, and the diverging rate of the truncation parameters $c_j$, which are difficult to estimate in practice.
+Second, the convergence rate of $\sup_{t\in[0,1]}|\bm{Q}_n^z(t,\lambda)|_{\bm{g}_n(t)}$ depends on many nuisance parameters such as the smoothness of $\bm{X}_i(t)$ and $\bm{\beta}(t)$, and the diverging rate of the truncation parameters $c_{j,n}$, which are difficult to estimate in practice.
 To circumvent the aforementioned difficulties, one possibility is to utilize certain bootstrap methods to avoid deriving and estimating the limiting distributions and nuisance parameters explicitly.
-In this article, we resort to the multiplier/wild/weighted bootstrap (\cite{wu1986jackknife}) to mimic the probabilistic behavior of the process $\bm{Q}_n^z(t,\lambda)$ uniformly over $t$.
-In the literature, the multiplier bootstrap has been used for high dimensional inference on hyper-rectangles and certain classes of simple convex sets that can be well approximated by (possibly higher dimensional) hyper-rectangles after linear transformations; see for instance \cite{CDK13} and \cite{CDK17} for independent data and \cite{zhou2020statistical} for functional time series.
+In this article, we resort to the multiplier/wild/weighted bootstrap to mimic the probabilistic behavior of the process $\bm{Q}_n^z(t,\lambda)$ uniformly over $t$.
 The inference of $\sup_{t\in[0,1]}|\bm{Q}_n^z(t,\lambda)|_{\bm{g}_n(t)}$ uniformly over all quantiles and weight functions in $\mathcal{G}$ can be transformed into investigating the probabilistic behavior of $\bm{Z}_n^c$ over a large class of moderately high-dimensional convex sets.
 However, these convex sets have complex geometric structures for which results that are based on approximations on hyper-rectangles and their linear transformations are not directly applicable.
-As a result, in this article we shall extend the uniform Gaussian approximation and comparison results over all high-dimensional convex sets for sums of independent and $m$-dependent data established in, for instance, \cite{Bentkus03}, \cite{Fang15} and \cite{Fang16} to sums of stationary and short memory time series in order to validate the multiplier bootstrap.
+As a result, in this article we shall extend the uniform Gaussian approximation and comparison results over all high-dimensional convex sets for sums of independent and $m$-dependent data established in, for instance, \cite{Bentkus03} and \cite{Fang16} to sums of stationary and short memory time series in order to validate the multiplier bootstrap.
 These results may be of wider applicability in other moderately high-dimensional time series problems.